Yawning/deskpi-ctl/README.md

 ##### Annoyances

-- The fan probably just uses low-frequency PWM, and the only duty cycles that don't make a lot of really annoying noises are 0% and 100%.
+- The fan probably just uses low-frequency PWM, and the only duty cycles that don't make a lot of [really annoying noises][3] are 0% and 100%.
 I also did not bother checking the extension board to see if there is a flyback diode present.
 - The vendor provided C code's serial port initialization is "odd".